Development setup

 • REACT_APP_GQL: By default, the GQL Server runs on port 5000, but if that port will be changed, the new value must be configured here so the front-end application can communicate with the server side

-• REACT_APP_USE_NBB_MESSAGE: If you use the .Net Building Blocks for your messaging communication, which comes with its specific message structure, you would have to set this value to true, otherwise it will be false.
+• REACT_APP_USE_NBB_MESSAGE: If you use the .Net Building Blocksarrow-up-right for your messaging communication, which comes with its specific message structure, you would have to set this value to true, otherwise it will be false.

 Step 2: Run the following commands to start the project